Amenable groups with a locally invariant order are locally indicable: Introduction

 \begin{ack} We thank A.\,Navas, A.\,Rhemtulla, and the other participants in the workshop on ``Ordered Groups and Topology'' (Banff International Research Station, Alberta, Canada, February 12--17, 2012) for many helpful conversations, for providing the impetus for this research, and for pointing out that the word ``locally'' could be inserted into the statement of \cref{RESTONILPISBI}. \fullcref{Generalize}{NotForResid} was provided by D.\,Rolfsen (an organizer of the workshop).
-We also thank the BIRS staff for the warm hospitality that provided such a stimulating research environment. \end{ack}
+We also thank the BIRS staff for the warm hospitality that provided such a stimulating research environment, and A.\,M.\,W.\,Glass for helpful comments on a previous version of this paper. \end{ack}